An Inclusive School

 Relationships and sex education (RSE)

-This year we are required to teach the new national policy on Relationships and Sex Education.
+We are now required to teach the new national policy on Relationships and Sex Education.
 This is a much-expanded set of lessons which covers all aspects of positive relationships, safety in relationships, health, different types of families, consent, e-safety and a number of items informing students of criminal offences such as FGM and forced marriage.

 The Trust has now published the policy, which has been altered based on feedback from the consultation a few months ago and we thank you for your comments.
 You can find the policy here which includes the topics taught year by year.
 There are a very limited number of areas that can be opted out of in the new framework and you can find more information in the policy.